cschlaffner/PROTzilla2/dev-guide.md

 ### Project Structure
 PROTzilla is structured as follows:
 - [PROTzilla2/protzilla](./protzilla) package: contains all methods to perform calculations and generate plots.
 It can be used without the UI.
-You can find more information about how each specific method works by looking up the docstring attached to each method.
+You can find more information about each method in the corresponding docstring.
 -  [PROTzilla2/protzilla/constants/workflow_meta.json](./protzilla/constants/workflow_meta.json): contains the metadata of all available methods in PROTzilla.
 - [PROTzilla2/run.py](./run.py): The Run class oversees run management, calculations, workflow configuration, and history tracking, including result accumulation upon calling next.
 - [PROTzilla2/history.py](./history.py): the History class stores the chosen method, parameters, plots, output dataframe and specific outputs of all already calculated steps.